JasonTrue/jagaimo_jason/priv/site/index.md

 If your company has a problem and you need software to solve it, get in touch with me.

+I'm also starting to think about some product work, namely, ecommerce related to specialty foods/crafts, and some industrial video capture/computer vision software.

 In previous lives, I've worked for Microsoft, Zillow, The Seattle Times, Getty Images, and Comcast Technology Solutions.
 I've consulted on projects at Dendreon, Windermere, ReallyEnglish, Circlace and others.